โœ๏ธ Updated April 2026

 Which Squarespace templates suit writers best

 Every Squarespace template runs on Fluid Engine and is broadly interchangeable, so the choice is about the starting aesthetic rather than a permanent commitment.
-These four are the templates I point writers toward most often.
+These four are the templates I point literary writers toward most often.
+Shop-oriented templates are deliberately left off the list; writers don't need a storefront layout.

 Hyde

-Reading-first with space for a blog, an essay index, and an author bio.
+Reading-first with space for an essay index, an about page, and a short list of published work.
 Clean typography and modest visual design.
 Works well when the writing is the product and the site's job is to frame it without distracting from it.

-Quiet, contemplative, clean.
-Low visual noise.
-Suits poets, essayists, and memoirists whose work benefits from a site that gets out of the way.
+Quiet, literary, restrained.
+Low visual noise, generous white space, a type scale tuned to long paragraphs.
+Suits essayists and memoirists whose work benefits from a site that gets out of the way.
+Pairs well with a single author portrait and nothing else above the fold.

 All four handle the checklist above without modification.
-I'd discourage anyone from spending a week agonising over the choice because the writing is doing most of the visual work on a writer's site anyway.
-Pick the one whose rhythm reads closest to your work, launch, revisit in month three.
-For writing specifically on the writer-website strategy question, Ann Handley's site is itself a case study in the form, and her newsletter covers the writer-as-business question with more depth than most platform blogs.
+I'd discourage anyone from spending a week agonising over the choice because the writing is doing most of the visual work on a literary writer's site anyway.
+Pick the one whose rhythm reads closest to your prose, launch, revisit in month three.
+For writing specifically on the literary-writer website strategy question, Ann Handley's site is itself a case study in the form, and her work on the writer-as-business question is more honest than most platform blogs.

 Common mistakes writers make picking a builder